-If you are texting often with your Android mobile phone, chances are you have saved a mass of important text messages on your phone and you do not want to lose them forever.
-However, more and more short messages would take so much space of your Android device and you just want to transfer them from Android phone to computer so that you can delete them off on the phone later.
+If you are texting often with your Android mobile phone, chances are you have saved a mass of important text messages on your phone, and you do not want to lose them forever.
+However, more and more short messages would take so much space on your Android device, and you just want to transfer them from your Android phone to your computer so that you can delete them on the phone later.
 Some people suggest taking screenshots of the text messages showing on Android phone.
 Well, it is a way.
-But if you have a lot of SMS messages, it will take you a really long time to save text messages on Android phone.
-To be honest, it’s not as difficult as you think to save Android SMS as a readable and printable file on computer.
+But if you have a lot of SMS messages, it will take you a really long time to save text messages on your Android phone.
+To be honest, it’s not as difficult as you think to save Android SMS as a readable and printable file on the computer.

-No matter why you want to keep your Android text messages on computer, for future records and treasuring, or just for backup and sharing, it is darn simple to transfer SMS on Android phone to computer, as long as you depend on third-party tool like Coolmuster Android Assistant (its Mac version: Coolmuster Android Assistant for Mac).
+No matter why you want to keep your Android text messages on a computer, for future records and treasuring, or just for backup and sharing, it is darn simple to transfer SMS on Android phone to a computer, as long as you depend on a third-party tool like Coolmuster Android Assistant (Windows/Mac).
 It is a desktop tool that can help you save all your Android text messages to computer as readable and printable HTML file.
-As an one-stop Android SMS manager, you can backup text messages from Android to computer with 1 click, directly send or receive text messages from computer with ease and even delete messages in batch at once if you want to free up phone memory.
+As a one-stop Android SMS manager, you can back up text messages from Android to a computer with 1 click, directly send or receive text messages from a computer with ease, and even delete messages in batches at once if you want to free up phone memory.

 Coolmuster Android Assistant is not just an SMS manager, it can also deal with other Android files, including contacts, photos, videos, music, apps and more.
 Now, both the Windows and Mac versions of the software are all available.
 You can download the free trial version of it on your Windows PC or Mac to have a try.
 Follow us with the user guide as below:

 Step 1.
-Connect your Android phone to computer
+Connect your Android phone to your computer

 To get started, first download and install the Android SMS backup tool - Coolmuster Android Assistant, on your computer.
 Then, you can launch it and connect your Android phone to the computer via a USB cable or Wi-Fi.
 The tool will instantly detect your Android phone and display its information in the primary window.